Did you know?

 Second prizes up to $5 million!

-Not surprisingly, larger states such as California and New York have had the most Match 5 winning tickets, but million-dollar prizes have also been won in many jurisdictions with the smallest American lotteries, such as Delaware, Idaho, Kansas, Maine, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Rhode Island, Vermont, West Virginia, Wyoming and the District of Columbia.
+Not surprisingly, larger states such as California and New York have had the most Match 5 winning tickets, but million-dollar prizes have also been won in many jurisdictions with the smallest American lotteries, such as Delaware, Idaho, Kansas, Maine, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Rhode Island, Vermont, West Virginia, Wyoming, the District of Columbia, and Virgin Islands.

 Mega Millions has provided the two smallest American lotteries with the biggest prizes in their history thanks to Match 5 with Megaplier prizes – North Dakota had a $3 million winner in May 2016 and Wyoming had a $5 million winner in March 2016.